 That said, a decent deal for a two-week oceanic crossing can range from around $400-$800 per person.
 That breaks down to about $30-$60 per person, per night!
 Personally, we try to shoot for repositioning cruise prices under $50 per person, per night.
 Sometimes we’ll go above that threshold that for a great itinerary or if extra perks are included.

-During each Spring and Fall season, we regularly see cheap repositioning cruise deals for about $500, or even less, on all the common routes.
-For those who are ultra-price-sensitive, a nightly rates of $40 or less per person (before gratuities and port fees) is an achievable repositioning cruise deal to aim for.
+During each Spring and Fall season, we regularly see cheap repositioning cruise deals for about $500 per person, or even less, on common routes lasting about two weeks.

 But repositioning cruises are regularly priced higher than those aforementioned deals.
 Factors such as great itineraries and sought-after ships will certainly help to drive up the prices for repositioning cruises.
 Purchasing trends also affect pricing.
 It’s not uncommon to see repositioning cruises listed for over $1,000 and much higher.